Bohol, Philippines Tourist destination

 - Snorkeling and Diving: There are several places where you can enjoy the underwater world like Balicasag island, Pamilacan island, Panglao island, Cabilao island, Anda and President Carlos P. Garcia

 - The rest of Bohol:.
 Aside from touristic places, you can visit the rest of Bohol, where you can admire beautiful places such as waterfalls, beautiful landscape, caves, unspoiled beaches and mangroves forest like in Banacon island, Getafe and Candijay.
-There are some beautiful islets with white sand beaches where you can enjoy swimming, snorkeling and diving, waiting for you to be discovered.
+There are some beautiful islets with white sand beaches and sandbars where you can enjoy swimming, snorkeling and diving, waiting for you to be discovered.

 |Pahangog Twin falls|